 - Microscopical examination of freshly passed stools is used for the demonstration of Giardia trophozoite and cysts.

 - Fresh diarrhoeic specimen: Try to find Giardia lamblia trophozoites.
 Generally difficult to detect as they attach themselves to the wall of the intestine.
 A Giemsa or Field’s stained fecal smear should be examined if giardiasis is suspected but no trophozoites are detected in a wet mount of the feces.

 - Formed fecal specimen: Look for the Giardia lamblia cyst.

 - Fecal immunoassays that are more sensitive and specific can be used:

 - An ELISA test that detects a Giardia cyst wall antigen in the stool can be used.

 - Swallowing a weighted piece of string until it reaches a duodenum.

-- The trophozoite adhere to the string and can be visualized after withdrawal of the string.
+- Trophozoites adhere to the string and can be visualized after the withdrawal of the string.

 - Polymerase Chain Reaction (PCR) can be used to identify the subtypes of Giardia lamblia.